Henry Alexander Scammell Dearborn: Political career

-Dearborn was a delegate to the Massachusetts state constitutional convention in 1820.
+Dearborn was a delegate to the Massachusetts Constitutional Convention of 1820–1821.
 He was a member of the Massachusetts state house of representatives in 1829 and a member of the Massachusetts Senate in 1830.
 He was elected as an Anti-Jacksonian Representative from Massachusetts 10th District to the Twenty-second Congress (1831–1833).
 He was defeated running for reelection in 1832.

 He served as adjutant general of the Massachusetts Militia with the rank of major general from 1834 to 1843.

-He was elected Mayor of Roxbury, Massachusetts in 1846 and served from 1847 to 1851.
+He was elected Mayor of Roxbury, Massachusetts, in 1846 and served from 1847 to 1851.

 In 1848, while he was Mayor of Roxbury, Dearborn designed and founded the Forest Hills Cemetery.
 He also designed Mount Auburn Cemetery in Cambridge, Massachusetts, the first rural cemetery in the nation.

 Society of the Cincinnati

 In 1832, following the decease of his father, he was admitted to the Massachusetts Society of the Cincinnati.
 In 1848, following the death of President General William Popham in September 1847, he was elected as President General of the Society.
 He was the first President General to be a hereditary member rather than a veteran of the Revolution.

 As President General he proposed changes in the Society's membership rules to allow for descendants of other than original members to join.
 This provision is known as the Rule of 1854.

 He died in office in 1851, having served a single three-year term.